Restore Unity Catalog objects to recover from deletion, corruption, or to create out-of-place copies for validation.

 Use the Unconditionally overwrite if it already exists check box to control whether existing catalogs and tables are replaced at the destination metastore.

-Scenario Option not selected Option selected Workspace with its own catalogs and tables Restores all catalogs and tables.
+Scenario Option not selected Option selected Workspace with only its own catalogs and tables Restores all catalogs and tables.
 Restores all catalogs and tables.
+Existing catalogs and tables are not modified.
 Workspace that uses shared catalogs Restores the workspace configuration.
 Existing shared catalogs and tables are not modified.
 Deletes shared catalogs and tables and restores them from the backup.
 This action can affect other workspaces that use the shared catalogs.
 Workspace with both its own catalogs and shared catalogs Restores the workspace configuration and workspace-specific catalogs and tables.
 Existing shared catalogs and tables are not modified.
 Restores the workspace configuration and all catalogs and tables.
 Deletes shared catalogs and tables and restores them from the backup.
 This action can affect other workspaces. -

 Click Restore.